-Note: Expansion space is required along the perimeter of room(s) of intended installation; expansion space is dictated by the thickness of the product, for example, 3/8" thick floor requires 3/8" expansion space, 1⁄2" thick floor requires 1⁄2" expansion space;.
+Note: Expansion space is required along the perimeter of room(s) of intended installation; expansion space is dictated by the thickness of the product, for example, 3/8" thick floor requires 3/8" expansion space, $\frac{1}{2}$ " thick floor requires $\frac{1}{2}$ " expansion space;

-- Place the planks with the tongue facing the wall with the groove along your chalk line.
+Place the planks with the groove side facing the wall and along your chalk line.
 Use brads or small finishing nails to secure the first starter row along the wall edge 1" to 2" from the ends and every 4" to 6" along the side.
 Counter sink the nails and fill with the wood filler that blends with the flooring installed.
 Place the nails in a dark grain spot in the board.
-The base or shoe molding will cover the nails when installed after completion of the installation - Blind nail at a 45 degree angle through the tongues.
+The base or shoe molding will cover the nails when installed after completion of the installation.

+Blind nail at a 45 degree angle through the tongues.
 It will be easier IF HOLES ARE PRE-DRILLED IN THE TONGUES.
 Nail 1" to 2" from the ends and every 4" to 6" along the sides.
 It will be necessary to blind nail the next 2 rows.
 A brad nailer with 1" to 1-3/8" brads can also be used to blind nail and no pre-drilling is needed.
-Continue the installation using an engineered wood-flooring nailer, using recommended cleats.
-Fasten flooring 1" to 2" from ends and every 4" to 6" along the edge grooves as shown.
+Continue the installation using an engineered wood-flooring stapler, using recommended staples.
+Staple flooring 1" to 2" from ends and every 4" to 6" along the edge tongues.
+See notes in floating section for end joint spacing and starting additional rows.